 How to repair a broken piece from a plaster artwork:

 Dimensional plaster artwork adds interest and variety to an art collection and is sometimes hung where guests can easily view it.
-However, this can mean it is more likely to be accidentally knocked or brushed against.
+However, this can mean it may be accidentally knocked or brushed against.
+It is easy to fix a broken-off piece.

 If a piece of dried plant or plaster is broken off, it can usually be easily fixed.
-Use simple liquid glue to restore the broken part to the surface.
+Use simple liquid glue (that dries clear) to restore the broken part to the surface.
 I am also happy to repair your plaster art in my studio.

 Choose a glue that will dry clear, and apply it only underneath the piece.
 Read the glue container to make sure it dries clear and does not remain white when dry.
 Almost all glues dry with a sheen, so focus the glue where it won't be seen.